Claude Hendrix

-Claude Raymond Hendrix (April 13, 1889 – March 22, 1944) was a professional baseball pitcher who played in the National League for the Pittsburgh Pirates (1911–13) and Chicago Cubs (1916–20) and in the Federal League with the Chicago Whales (1914–15).
+Claude Raymond Hendrix (April 13, 1889 – March 22, 1944) was an American professional baseball pitcher who played in the National League for the Pittsburgh Pirates (1911–13) and Chicago Cubs (1916–20) and in the Federal League with the Chicago Whales (1914–15).
 He pitched a no-hitter in 1915 and was the first pitcher to record a victory at Wrigley Field, then named Weeghman Park.
 In 1921, he was accused of tipping off a gambler to a possibly fixed game in 1920; an allegation that, while not proven, likely ended his career in baseball.

 Biography

 Hendrix was born in Olathe, Kansas.
 His father was a banker who had also served as the Johnson County sheriff.
 In 1908, he attended and played baseball for Fairmount College, the predecessor to Wichita State University.
 After college, he played for Lincoln in the Western League.
 In 1909, he played for the Salina Trade Winners of the Central Kansas League.
-He had a good season in 1910 with an independent minor league team in Cheyenne, Wyoming with a record of 17 wins and four losses with 208 strikeouts.
+He had a good season in 1910 with an independent minor league team in Cheyenne, Wyoming, with a record of 17 wins and four losses with 208 strikeouts.

 The season earned him a contract with the Pittsburgh Pirates for 1911.
 His second season in Pittsburgh was a breakout year where Hendrix, a spitballer, went 24-9 with a 2.59 earned run average.
 As a 23-year old player, he was second in strikeouts, behind only Grover Cleveland Alexander and received a few votes for Most Valuable Player.
 In 1913, his win–loss record was only 14-15, but he had a good ERA of 2.84 with 138 strikeouts.

 In 1914, Hendrix sought an increase in his salary to $7,500 per season.
 After manager Fred Clarke offered him a contract with a lesser increase, Hendrix failed to provide Pittsburgh with an answer and owner Barney Dreyfuss rescinded the contract and offered him one with no increase instead.
-He instead sighed with the Chicago Whales of the new Federal League.
+He instead signed with the Chicago Whales of the new Federal League.
 On April 23, 1914, Hendrix pitched in the first game at Wrigley Field, now Wrigley Field and became the first pitcher to record a win in the stadium with a five-hitter against the Kansas City Packers.
 That season, he went 29-10 for Chicago, leading the league in wins, ERA and complete games.
 On May 15, 1915, Hendrix pitched a no-hitter against the Pittsburgh Rebels, allowing only three batters to reach base on walks.
 However, his 1915 campaign was more pedestrian with only 16 victories and a 3.00 ERA.
 Still, the Chi-Feds captured the Federal League pennant in 1915.

 In 1916, Hendrix signed a contract with the Chicago Cubs in the wake of the Federal League's collapse.
 Hendrix started the first game for the Cubs at Wrigley Field, which Chicago won 7-6 in 11 innings.
 His first two seasons in Chicago, he posted ERA of 2.68 and 2.60 but had a record of 18-28 as the Cubs struggled.